mhakeem/moving-avg-exercise/README.md

 - We assume that the window size cannot be greater than the size of the array elements, as it sounds unreasonable to have a window bigger than the total amount of elements in the array.
 So the code raises an exception if the window is greater than the size of the array elements.

 ### The solution
+The code for this solution is in `lib/moving_average.rb`.
 The solution is made out of a class called `MovingAverage`.
 It has a constructor that initializes the `@sum` variable to 0, and the `@result` variable to an empty array.
 This class has a function called `compute`.
 It takes 2 arguments: `window_size`, which is an integer, and `values`, which is a double-precision float type array.

 The function starts by checking the arguments for any issues by following the specification requirements and the assumptions described in the **Assumptions** section above.
 Once passed, we then start iterating on the `values` array.
 The code first checks if an element is a double type or else it raises an exception.